-The middle class is a good choice for drivers, who expect more from than tyres than an average user.
-Middle-class tyres offer the best compromise between quality and price.
-Middle class includes such brands as: Fulda, BFGoodrich, Kleber, Firestone or Uniroyal.
-These tyres can be installed in all types of vehicles, from small cars, through middle-class to top-class cars.
+The middle class is a good choice for drivers that expert more from their tyres than an average user.
+Middle class products offer the best compromise between quality and price and include such brands as Fulda, BFGoodrich, Kleber, Firestone or Uniroyal.
+These tyres can often be installed to any type of vehicle, from small cars to top-class vehicles.
 They perform well in everyday use, both in the city and on longer routes.
-The middle class is an important segment for manufacturers due to its huge popularity among customers.
-Great attention paid by manufacturers to this class guarantees, that we are provided with quality products at relatively low prices.

-If you drive a lot, you like aggressive driving and expect your tyres to provide safety in all possible conditions, premium-class tyres are for you.
+If you drive a lot, have an aggressive driving style or expert your tyres to provide high safety in all possible conditions, than premium class products are for you.

 What tyres?
 Choose the right tread pattern for you.

-Symmetrical summer tyres can be found much more frequently than winter tyres.
-This is due to the fact, that a symmetrical pattern does not perform that well in winter.
+Symmetrical summer tyres can be found much more frequently than their winter counterparts.
+This is due to the fact that a symmetrical pattern does not perform that well in winter.

 In a symmetrical tread, both halves are identical, so they can be installed either way.
 Their main advantage is their low noise level.
-A symmetrical pattern, when combined with a good rubber compound, can lower the rolling resistance, thus decreasing fuel consumption and extending the lifetime of the tyre.
+When combined with a good rubber compound, they can also lower your rolling resistance, decreasing fuel consumption and extending the lifespan of the tyre itself.

-The asymmetrical tread pattern is different on each side of the tread.
-The inside (with more siping) is responsible for channelling water, while the outside provides good handling on both straight roads and in corners.
-This solution ensures improved stability in corners, as compared to other tyre types (due to a better load distribution), as well as extended tread durability.
-Asymmetrical tyres are quiet and fuel-efficient.
+The asymmetric tread pattern is different on each side of the tread.
+The inside, with more sipes, is responsible for channelling water away, while the outside provides good handling on both straight roads and corners.
+This solution ensures improved stability in corners, especially when compared to other tyre types, due to its better load distribution.
+It also offers extended tread durability, as well as a quiet and fuel-efficient choice for drivers.

-Asymmetrical patterns are most commonly used in middle- and premium-class tyres - they are recommended for compact, city vehicles, as well as high-performance sports cars and limos.
-Example asymmetrical tyres: Dunlop Sp Sport 01, Goodyear Excellence, Michelin Primacy HP, Bridgestone ER300, Continental ContiPremiumContact 2 and others.
+These tyres are most commonly used in middle and premium class tyres.
+They are also recommended for high performance sports cars, limos and even compact city vehicles.
+We stock many of the world’s most popular asymmetrical tyres, including the Dunlop Sp Sport 01, Goodyear Excellence, Michelin Primacy HP, Bridgestone ER300, Continental ContiPremiumContact 2 and many others.

-Directional tyres have a V-shaped or herringbone pattern.
-Their main advantage is their superb ability to channel water, as well as their great reaction to acceleration and braking.
-Their performance makes them a natural choice for powerful sports cars.
+SThese tyres have a V-shaped design, or even a herringbone pattern.
+Their main advantage is their superb ability to channel water away, as well as their benefits to acceleration and braking.
+This makes them a natural fit for powerful sports cars.

-Directional tread patterns can be found in all classes: economy, middle and premium.
-These are recommended for middle- and high-class cars, as well as sports cars.
-Example directional tyres: Dunlop Sp Sport Maxx, Dayton D300 Sprint, Uniroyal Rainsport 2, Goodyear Eagle GSD 3, Toyo Proxes T1R, Fulda Carat Progresso, Vredestein Sportrac 3 and others.
+Directional tread patterns can be found in all classes of tyre (economy, middle and premium).
+They are most highly recommended for middle class, high class and powerful sports cars.
+We stock a wide range of directional tyres, including the Dunlop Sp Sport Maxx, Uniroyal Rainsport 2, Goodyear Eagle GSD 3, Toyo Proxes T1R, Fulda Carat Progresso, Vredestein Sportrac 3 and many more.

-If you’re looking for tyres that will channel water from under your wheels very well, you have a powerful car and need guaranteed grip when accelerating and braking, then directional tyres are for you.
+So, if you’re looking for tyres that will channel water from under your wheels and have a powerful car that demands strong grip when accelerating or braking, directional tyres are the best option for you.